1989–90 snooker season

 The 1989–90 snooker season was a series of snooker tournaments played between July 1989 and May 1990.
 The following table outlines the results for ranking and the invitational events.

+New professional players

+James Wattana, Barry Pinches, Duncan Campbell, Stephen Murphy, Andrew Cairns, Nick Dyson, Brian Morgan, Brady Gollan, Nigel Bond and Ian Brumby became professionals.
+All had earnt the right to play off against the lowest-10 ranked existing professionals, through the pro-ticket series.
+Three of the existing professionals (Greg Jenkins, Bernie Mikkelsen and Frank Jonik) opted instead for non-tournament status, which meant that Wattana, Pinches and Campbell did not need to play-off.

 Calendar

 Official rankings

 The top 16 of the world rankings, these players automatically played in the final rounds of the world ranking events and were invited for the Masters.